All Episodes

 In other words, they want to control the news that people see when they Google a particular topic.

-Now, in the one case, what James O'Keefe did very cleverly, I think, is he said, all right, let's Google Hillary Clinton and emails.
+Now, in the one case, what James O'Keefe did very cleverly, I think, is he said, all right, let's Google Hillary Clinton in emails.

-Well, of course, we expect email server, the violation of the espionage act and top secret classified information on the secret server, and then of course the obstruction of subpoenaed emails deleted and bleach bit and the hammers.
+Well, of course, we expect email server, the violation of the Espionage Act and top secret classified information on the secret server.

 Anyway, but it's buried in Google.

-But you get Donald Trump pops right up.
+But you get Donald Trump popped right up.

-Now that would be well, frankly, it's propaganda, it's not honest, it's a false uh representation of what the truth is on the topic, and I you'd think Google would want to inform people with the truth, but it's also a campaign donation.
+And I would think Google would want to inform people with the truth, but it's also a campaign donation.

-When you were dealing with Google and the numbers of people that we have that tap into Google every single solitary day to look up information, and you're controlling the free flow of that information, but you're now talking about the ability, probably to impact the outcome of a presidential race, a national election.
+When you are dealing with Google and the numbers of people that we have that tap into Google every single solitary day to look up information and you're controlling the free flow of that information, you're now talking about the ability probably to impact the outcome of a presidential race, a national election.

 That's a problem because that's the biggest in-kind donation ever.